Qarthak/Journal-App/README.md

 ## Known Bugs:

 If one adds an entry and then decides to go back without saving it still saves.
-One can think of this as feature
+One can think of this as a autosave feature, although it was not intended by design

 # Process: